omeka/omeka-s-enduser/sites/site_pages.md

 Once you have entered this information, click the Add button in the upper right hand corner of the browser window.

 ## Editing Pages
 After clicking the Pages tab, select the page you wish to edit by clicking the name of the page or the edit button (pencil).
 Note: clicking on the Page *title* will take you to the public view of that page.
-On the right hand side you can choose to add a new block by selecting one of the following layouts: *HTML; Browse Preview; Item List; Navigation; File with Text*.
+On the right hand side you can choose to add a new block by selecting one of the following layouts: *Media, HTML, Browse Preview, Item Showcase, Table of Contents, Line Break, Item with Metadata*

 ![Add block dropdown menu with the above mentioned options](../sites/sitesfiles/sitepg_addblock.png)